Brandon Crawford Player Props: Giants vs. Pirates

 Brandon Crawford At The Plate

-- Crawford has three doubles, four home runs and 11 walks while batting .177.
+- Crawford is hitting .202 with four doubles, four home runs and 12 walks.

+- Crawford enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .400.

-- This season, Crawford has tallied at least one hit in 14 of 28 games (50.0%), and had multiple hits twice.
+- Crawford has reached base via a hit in 15 games this year (of 29 played), and had multiple hits in three of those games.

-- In 25.0% of his games this year, Crawford has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in two contests.
+- In 27.6% of his games this season, Crawford has driven in at least one run.
+In three of those games (10.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored at least one run six times this season (21.4%), including one multi-run game.
+- In seven games this season (24.1%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.